Pederson's homer lifts Giants over sliding Phillies in 11 – KION546

 TRAINER’S ROOM

-Giants: OF Darin Ruf was placed on the bereavement list after the sudden passing of his father Monday night.
+Giants: 3B Evan Longoria was pulled from the game with right shoulder soreness.
+He is listed as day-to-day and could be available for pinch-hitting duties on Wednesday against Aaron Nola. … OF Darin Ruf was placed on the bereavement list after the sudden passing of his father Monday night.
 To fill Ruf’s spot on the roster, the Giants called up OF Heliot Ramos from Triple-A Sacramento. … LHP Matt Boyd is scheduled to throw a bullpen session Wednesday in San Francisco.
 Boyd, who signed with the Giants in the offseason, had surgery for a left elbow strain that placed him on the 60-day injured list in March.

-Phillies: Phillies 2B Jean Segura left in the seventh inning after a pitch from Giants sidearm reliever Tyler Rogers appeared to catch him in the hand during a bunt attempt.
-Segura has been among Philadelphia’s most consistent hitters, entering the night with a .274 average with six homers and 19 RBIs.
-Bryson Stott took over Segura’s at-bat and stayed in at second. … SS Didi Gregorius started a rehab assignment at Triple A Lehigh Valley on Tuesday night as he recovers from a sprained left knee.
+Phillies: 2B Jean Segura left in the seventh after a pitch from Giants sidearm reliever Tyler Rogers appeared to catch him in the hand during a bunt attempt.
+Girardi indicated Segura broke his right ring finger and was scheduled to undergo a CT scan Wednesday to determine the severity of the injury. … SS Didi Gregorius started a rehab assignment at Triple A Lehigh Valley on Tuesday night as he recovers from a sprained left knee.

 UP NEXT